 Beginning at age 45, all adults should have a colon cancer screening and a follow-up screening every ten years after the first one.
 It's important not to delay.
 One test can make a big difference for your health.

-Find answers to common questions about colonoscopies and how to prepare for your procedure.OR
+Find answers to common questions about colonoscopies and how to get ready for your procedure.OR

 Helicobacter pylori (H. pylori) is a bacterium that is found almost everywhere around us.
-When H. Pylori infects the stomach lining it can produce symptoms, ulcers and in rare cases even stomach cancer.
+When H. pylori infects the stomach lining, it can produce ulcers.
+In rare cases, it can even produce stomach cancer.

 Find answers to common questions about H. pylori.OR